MGQ-EX/Paradox/EX Readme.txt

 	You Have 2 Options
 	A - Download The Newest Version From The Official Site B - Manually Upgrade The Files That Changed
-		1 - Follow "Use the Manual Patch Method For MGQ Paradox 1.21" Listed Above Till You Get To Step 5 (Only Required If You Don't Have A Decrypted Copy Of The Game) 2 - Use This Link To Get An Archive Of The Files That Changed From 1.02 Up To 1.21 MGQ_Paradox_1.02_upgrade_clean_1.21.rar 113.7 MB
+		1 - Follow "Use the Manual Patch Method For MGQ Paradox 1.21" Listed Above Till You Get To Step 5
+		    (Only Required If You Don't Have A Decrypted Copy Of The Game) 2 - Use This Link To Get An Archive Of The Files That Changed From 1.02 Up To 1.21 MGQ_Paradox_1.02_upgrade_clean_1.21.rar 113.7 MB
 			https://mega.co.nz/#!SQ1QlAbS!_B9-oPG95ItrektJFdt8jPZiOnW4vb2cpUUaRTGkZig
-		3 - Extract Archive Into Main Game Directory Overwriting Files As Needed 4 - Continue With "Use the Manual Patch Method For MGQ Paradox 1.21" Step 5
+		3 - Extract Archive Into Main Game Directory Overwriting Files As Needed
+		4 - Continue With "Use the Manual Patch Method For MGQ Paradox 1.21" Step 5

-	Note 1: If You Feel Uncomfortable Doing This Use Option A Note 2: If You Do Not Know What You Are Doing Don't Cherry Pick Files From The Archive, They Are All Important In Some Way Note 3: There Is A Difference Between Manual And Automatic, That Difference Is If You Think It Is Plug & Play Then You Are Wrong
-	Note 4: This Is To Help Upgrade Those That Have Official Copies Of The Game To Save On Bandwidth
+	Note 1: If You Feel Uncomfortable Doing This, Use Option A Note 2: If You Do Not Know What You Are Doing Don't Cherry Pick Files From The Archive, They Are All Important In Some Way Note 3: There Is A Difference Between Manual And Automatic, That Difference Is If You Think It Is Plug & Play Then You Are Wrong Note 4: This Is To Help Upgrade Those That Have Official Copies Of The Game To Save On Bandwidth

   #---------------------------------------------------------------------------
   # For Those Having Problems With A Save Not Loading After EX 0.5D
   # Save Fix Version EX_0.5d_Save-Fix.rar 12.7 MB
   #---------------------------------------------------------------------------

 	https://mega.co.nz/#!KF810Bib!CLeONHLXAfKjCjSzJ_F1iskMl2qWhGyzut7rl7LMUDw

 	Updated To Cripple modern algebra – ATS: Special Message Codes